Krista Page, leading through change from the military to the corporate workplace.

 Coming from a long line of service members, Krista always enjoyed the military culture she was surrounded by, which inspired her to attend the Naval Academy, graduating in 1995.
 During this time, combat roles began opening up for women in the military, and she immediately saw an opportunity to pursue her lifelong love of math and science by becoming an engineer.
 After petitioning to the Secretaries of the Army and Navy, Krista successfully cross-commissioned from the Naval Academy into the Army as an Engineer Officer, becoming the first woman to do so!

 Krista Page comes from a long line of service members.
-Photographed here are her father— Maurice Murphy, rifle platoon leader in Vietnam, both grandfathers who served in World War II, great-grandfather who served in the Mexico Expedition and great-great grandfather who served in the Civil War.
+Photographed above are her father — Maurice Murphy, a rifle platoon leader in Vietnam, both grandfathers who served in World War II, great-grandfather who served in the Mexico Expedition, and great-great-grandfather who served in the Civil War.

 In the military, Krista gained leadership, collaboration and conflict management skills that she carries with her to this day.
 For her, learning how to lead through ambiguity and adversity has made her resilient and has been essential to her success in service as well as her post-military career.

 Krista in Bosnia during Operation Joint Endeavor.

 “Put yourself in someone else’s shoes and try to meet them where they are,” she said.
 “People from different walks of life see things differently.
 You’d be surprised at what a diverse group of people can accomplish when you empower them to think about a challenge and work through it.”